Structured Logging

 This "double serialization" defeats the purpose of structured logging.

-Quarkus Flow automatically configures a separate file handler when structured logging is enabled.
+Quarkus Flow automatically configures a log handler when structured logging is enabled.
 No manual configuration required!

 When you enable structured logging: